 Hank Redding

 Hank Redding writes Western fiction focused on atmosphere, consequence, and the quiet moral weight carried by people and places.
-His work favors restraint over spectacle and trusts the reader to sit with what is left unsaid.
+His work favors restraint over spectacle, trusting the reader to sit with what remains unsaid.

 This week’s author exclusive